oktadev/jhipster-microservices-example/TUTORIAL.md

 * An Angular model, state, component, dialog components, service
 * Several HTML pages for each component

-In addition, you should have integration tests to verify that everything works and performance tests to verify that it runs fast.
+Also, you should have integration tests to verify that everything works and performance tests to verify that it runs fast.
 In an ideal world, you'd also have unit tests and integration tests for your Angular code.

 The good news is JHipster can generate all of this code for you, including integration tests and performance tests.
 In addition, if you have entities with relationships, it will generate the necessary schema to support them (with foreign keys), and the TypeScript and HTML code to manage them.
 You can also set up validation to require certain fields, as well as control their length.